Energy Efficient Computing Systems: Architectures, Abstractions and Modeling to Techniques and Standards: Energy Efficiency Standards, Benchmarks and Cross Layer Energy Efficiency

+The Green Grid \cite{greengrid} is a global consortium dedicated to advancing energy efficiency in data centers founded by many companies like AMD, Dell, HP, IBM, Intel, VMware and many others.
+The Green500 \cite{green500} list rates supercomputers by energy efficiency, encouraging a focus on efficiency (megaflops/watt) rather than absolute performance.
 The Energy Efficient HPC (EEHPC) \cite{eehpc} is a group that is focused on driving implementation of energy conservation measures and energy efficient design of HPC systems.
 The working groups cover several aspects of EE HPC systems - infrastructure, cooling, efficient power sources, systems architecture, energy aware job scheduling, specifications (Power API) and benchmarks.
 The key motivation for \textbf{Power API} is that achieving practical exascale computing will require massive increases in energy efficiency across hardware and software.
 With every generation of new hardware, more power measurement and control capabilities are exposed, with in-chip monitoring rapidly increasing as there are more sensors to track process, voltage, and temperature across the die \cite{in-chip-monitoring}.
 EEHPC's Power API is a portable API for power measurement and control; it provides multiple levels of abstractions, and allows algorithm designers to add power and energy efficiency to their optimization criteria at the system level like energy-aware scheduling.
+Finally, such systems may not be able to operate all components at full capability for a range of reasons including temperature, power delivery or battery limitations, thereby requiring software to make appropriate choices about how to allocate the available power budget given many, and sometimes conflicting considerations.